-Do similarly populated areas have similar incarceration rates?
+Do similarly populated states have similar incarceration rates?

 Most librarians and state researchers know that SAGE Stats began in print, with the CQ Press State Fact Finder series, a statistical annual first published in 1993.
 In response to overwhelming research demand and the need for digitized data, SAGE converted the backfile of CQ Press State Fact Finder titles into the SAGE Stats platform, adopting its topic areas but expanding upon them to create a three-tier hierarchical taxonomy.
-We introduced more data measures and more geographies, including counties, central cities, and metropolitan statistical areas.
+We introduced more data measures and more geographies, including counties, central cities, metropolitan statistical areas, and ZIP codes.

 Data Cleaning and Harmonization

-For more details, visit our Methodology overview page here.
+For more detail, visit our Methodology overview page here.

-How has your hometown's general level of education changed over time?
+How has my hometown's general level of education changed over time?

 SAGE Stats allows users to visualize data in the form of series over time—in tables, maps, line graphs, and scatter plots—and download that data either in small amounts or in bulk, using the Export Center.
 The visualization and comparison functionality is easy to use, meant to engage novice researchers and encourage them to draw unique insights among the data.
 Vastly different data can be easily compared, which enables students to draw interesting correlations for papers or class assignments.
 More advanced researchers are encouraged to use these functions as well, but can defer to the Export Center for bulk spreadsheets, ideal for use in third party statistical programs like SPSS.